MIT-DB-Class/go-db-2024/lab1.md

 ### 2.6.
 A simple query

 In the next lab, you will implement "Operators" that will allow you to run actual SQL queries against GoDB.
 For the final test in this lab, we ask you to implement a simple query in go logic.
 This method takes the name of a CSV file and a `TupleDesc` and a field name and return the sum of the supplied field name.
-You can use the `HeapFile.LoadFromCSV` method to load the CSV file, and the `fieldFieldInTd` method to find the field number in the `TupleDesc`, if it exists.
+You can use the `HeapFile.LoadFromCSV` method to load the CSV file, and the `findFieldInTd` method to find the field number in the `TupleDesc`, if it exists.

 ### Exercise 5